Surprise (Lynsey de Paul album)

+The album front cover is a portrait photo of de Paul photographed by Clive Arrowsmith, and a gatefold sleeve with illustrations provided by de Paul, a nod to her previous career of designing album sleeves and song lyrics.

 De Paul performed live versions of some of the tracks from the album on television including Top of the Pops (and an album was released to BBC radio stations around the world containing these tracks), as well as on the first episode of the German TV program, Musikladen performing "Sugar Me", and later on episode 5 performing "Doctor, Doctor".
 She also performed "Sleeping Blue Nights" on the German TV program Hits-a-Go-Go on 24 June 1973.
-Other promotion work included a lengthy interview with de Paul, as well as airplay of featured album tracks on Japanese radio (Nippon Viva Turtle Show).
+Other promotional work included a lengthy interview with de Paul, as well as airplay of featured album tracks on Japanese radio (Nippon Viva Turtle Show).

+Cover versions of songs on Surprise

 Many of the tracks on Surprise were also recorded by other artists.
-The jazz tinged "Mama Do" was covered by a number of artists with slightly different lyrics and with the title "Papa Do", notably by Barry Green - this version reached number 68 on the French singles chart.
-It was also released as a single by Greek group "The Daltons" and also as an album track by the group "Cardinal Point".
-"Ivory Tower" (co-written with Elizabeth Sacks in 1971 was released as a single by singer-songwriter Caroline Hall in 1973.
-"Crossword Puzzle" was recorded and released as a single by Dana Rosemary Scallon) and Dana sang the song on Top of the Pops and also on Saturday Variety, a prime time BBC1 series on 8 July 1972.
-This version of the song reached number 2 on the Bangkok singles chart in September 1972 as reported in Billboard.
-"Rockerdile" was recorded and released as a B-side to the de Paul/Blue penned single "Mona" by Winston. and a Japanese version was released as the B-side to a single by Fumiko Ishida, "Sleeping Blue Nights" was recorded and released by Zig-Zag and, most recently, Barry Blue, the song's co-writer, released his version on a four CD compilation album.
-In an interview with Melody Maker about the Surprise album, de Paul revealed that White Plains recorded a version of "The Way It Goes".
+The jazz tinged "Mama Do" was covered by a number of artists with slightly different lyrics and with the title "Papa Do", notably by the song's co-writer, Barry Green.
+This version reached number 68 on the French singles chart.
+It was also released as a single by Greek group, The Daltons, and also as an album track by the Dutch-based Italian group Cardinal Point.

+"Ivory Tower" (co-written with Elizabeth Sacks in 1971) was released as a single by singer-songwriter Caroline Hall in 1973 and it was also recorded as an album track on the self titled John Leyton album in 1973.
+"Crossword Puzzle" was recorded and released as a single by Dana and Dana performed the song on Top of the Pops and also on Saturday Variety, a prime time BBC1 series on 8 July 1972.
+This version of the song reached number 2 on the Bangkok singles chart in September 1972, spending a total of 5 weeks on the chart, as reported in Billboard.
+"Sleeping Blue Nights" was recorded and released by Zig-Zag on the Magnet Record label (catalog Nr.
+MAG 17) with favourable reviews and this was listed as a U.K. chart breaker for 4 months at the end of 1974/beginning of 1975.
+In an interview with Melody Maker about the Surprise album, de Paul revealed that White Plains recorded a version of "The Way It Goes", the song she co-wrote with Malcolm Roberts.

-More recently, Japanese artist Nickey recorded a version of "Water", which was the last track on her 2013 album A Taste on Honey.
+Japanese artist Nickey recorded a version of "Water", which was the last track on her 2013 album A Taste on Honey.
 Smoove & Turrell borrowed from the backing track to "Water" on their single "You Don't Know" and its various remixes in 2009, with permission from de Paul, who also received a writing credit for the song.
-This version was included on their 2019 greatest hits album Solid Brass: Ten Years of Northern Funk.
-The British rap artist Twiggz also released the song in 2018 completely with new spoken vocals, but featuring the de Paul backing track and her vocals repeating "Water".
-"Sugar Me", the album's international hit single has been covered by over 20 artists including Nancy Sinatra, Claudine Longet and Nydia Caro.